QuickBooks Online configuration

 Finally, configure the AccountingLink Sync Preferences, to control how these items are mapped and synchronized during the export process.

-Learn more about importing CSI or NAHB codes into QuickBooks Online here.
+Learn more about importing CSI or NAHB codes into QuickBooks Online.

-Service items in QuickBooks do not need to have a resource identifier, such as material, labor, equipment, sub, or other.
-As illustrated in the example below, cost code 02000 or 03000 alone may be sufficient when construction-related expenses and income are categorized by type of work.
+Service items in QuickBooks Online do not need to have a resource identifier, such as material, labor, equipment, sub, or other.
+As illustrated in the example below, the cost code 02000 or 03000 alone might be sufficient when construction-related expenses and income are categorized by type of work.

 For example: